linux-integrity/ima-doc/ima-concepts.rst

 keyrings may be loaded onto the ``.ima`` keyring.

-``.ima`` keys are loaded from ``/etc/keys/ima`` at boot time using a dracut script calling :ref:`keyctl`.
+``.ima`` keys are loaded from ``/etc/keys/ima`` at boot time using a dracut script ``modules.d/(nn)integrity/ima-keys-load.sh`` calling :ref:`keyctl`.
 They cannot be compiled into the kernel.
+If the script is absent, keys will not automatically be loaded.

 Keys on the ``.ima`` keyring are used for